-A gross commercial lease agreement is a specific type of commercial rental contract used for entering into a binding agreement with a business-owning tenant.
-With the lease, the landlord pays for all of the property’s taxes, maintenance, and insurance, allowing the tenant to pay a single flat rental amount.
+A gross commercial lease agreement is a specific type of commercial rental contract used for renting property to an individual or business where the landlord is responsible for most expenses.
+With this binding agreement, the landlord pays for all of the property taxes, maintenance, and insurance, allowing the tenant to pay a flat rent amount.
 While the landlord only charges the tenant for the base rent, they can recuperate costs by multiplying the base rent by a load factor, which translates to the tenant paying for their portion of the common areas they use.

 Also known as a: